Quick Answer (TL;DR)

 Once you’ve confirmed that your product delivers value to customers, the next step is to evaluate the financial impact on your business.
 Metrics like ROI (Return on Investment), Payback Period, and Net Renewal Rate (NRR) are critical for determining whether your roadmap is driving growth.
 For example, calculating how long it takes for the profits from a new feature to offset its development costs offers a clear picture of financial success.
 In fact, top-performing SaaS companies with $15–30M in annual recurring revenue typically achieve an NRR between 115–120%.

-A great example of this comes from BMW Group’s IT department, which completed an integration project a full year ahead of schedule by leveraging value stream insights.
+A great example of this comes from BMW Group’s IT department, which completed an integration project a full year ahead of schedule by using value stream insights.
 This demonstrates how aligning your roadmap with strategic business goals can result in measurable ROI.
 Additionally, tracking metrics like Annual Recurring Revenue (ARR), Customer Acquisition Cost (CAC), and Customer Lifetime Value (LTV) ensures that your product roadmap doesn’t just delight users - it also fuels sustainable business growth.

 Use AI Tools for KPI Tracking